Frequently Asked Questons

 - The fire is spreading rapidly.
 Only use a fire extinguisher when the fire is in its early stages.
 If the fire is already spreading quickly, evacuate and call the fire department.

 - You don't know what is burning.
 Unless you know what is burning, you won't know what type of fire extinguisher to use.
-Even if you have an ABC extinguisher, there could be something that will explode or produce highly toxic smoke.
+Even if you have an ABC extinguisher you can't be certain there could be something that may explode or produce highly toxic smoke.

 - There is too much smoke or you are at risk of inhaling smoke.
 Seven out of ten fire-related deaths occur from breathing poisonous gases produced by the fire.